pl-young/Predicting-goat-behaviour-from-ear-tag-accelerometer-data/README.md

 ```

-Several combinations of the hyper-parameters 'number of estimators' and 'maximum tree depth' were tweaked and the value which gave the best model accuracy, whilst maintaining performance across the different behaviours, was selected.

 ## Results
+Transformation and visualisation of the variables to be included in the model showed that while the distrubution of the coordinates could be log-transformed to be normal, this was not the case for speed.
+As such, a random forest model (which does not require a normal distribution) was chosen.

+After tweaking the hyper-parameters 'number of estimators' and 'maximum tree depth', the accuracy of the final model was 0.4971, or 49.71% (4sf).
+This is visualied in the confusion matrix.

 Assess the accuracy and composition of these predictions in a confusion matrix
 ```
 # Find accuracy